 The modern river dolphins now only survive in South America and Asia.
 Botos live in the Amazon and Orinoco river systems and flooded rainforests of South America.
 Asian river dolphins live in two separate river systems – the Ganges of Nepal, India and Bangladesh and the Indus of Pakistan.
 The pink Amazon River dolphin or boto is the best-known river dolphin.
 In terms of numbers, the boto is the healthiest of the river dolphins mainly because the Amazon has not yet been exploited by humans to the same extreme levels as Asian rivers.
 However, this situation is rapidly changing as human populations grow and transform rivers for their own needs.

 River dolphins are among the most seriously endangered of all dolphins because they live in space-limiting freshwater river systems, amongst millions of people who compete for the same natural resources.
-Unfortunately the future prospects for river dolphins are likely to worsen as threats to them and destruction of their habitats continue to increase.
+Unfortunately, the future prospects for river dolphins are likely to worsen as threats to them and destruction of their habitats continue to increase.

 River dolphin facts

-- Contain four species.
+- Contain five species.

 - Found in the major rivers and tributaries of South America and Asia.